Direct Material Cost Variance

 Who is Responsible for Direct Material Cost Variance?

 The responsibility for the Direct Material Price Variance usually lies with the purchasing agent.
 It is true that the price of the direct material is out of the control of purchasing agent, however, that is just one factor.
-The price variance can also be influenced by factors such as quality, quantity, discount, distance of source of material from the plant and so on.
+The price variance can also be influenced by factors such as quality, quantity, discount, the distance of the source of material from the plant and so on.

 On the other hand, the production manager is responsible for the Direct Material Usage Variance.